-Back volumes for 880 journals from volume 1, issue 1, but not the most current 2-5 years.
+Back volumes for 880 journals from the very first issue but excluding the most current 2-5 years.
 About 20 titles have coverage through the most recent issue, and about 5 have current but not historical coverage.
 General subject areas include art & architecture, Asian studies, botany, ecology, economics, education, finance, history, language & literature, mathematics, music, philosophy, political science, population studies, sociology and statistics.

 Format: Majority full-text; some additional full-text via link resolver, Coverage: Dates vary with beginning date of journal., Truncation and Wildcard: + and ----, Search Tips: Boolean commands are supported.
 Use quotation marks to search keywords as a phrase.